Oil prices hit highest since 2014, but analysts warn of overheated market

 In an effort to prop up prices, the Organization of the Petroleum Exporting Countries (OPEC) together with Russia and a group of other producers last November extended an output cut deal that was due to expire in March this year to cover all of 2018.

-The cuts, which have mostly targeted Europe and North America, was aimed at reducing a global supply overhang that had dogged oil markets since 2014.
+The cuts, which have mostly targeted Europe and North America, were aimed at reducing a global supply overhang that had dogged oil markets since 2014.

 The American Petroleum Institute said late on Tuesday that crude inventories fell by 11.2 million barrels in the week to Jan.
 5, to 416.6 million barrels.